Last updated:

 |---|---|---|

 | Primary hyperthyroidism | Elevated thyroid hormone due to increased autonomous production by the thyroid gland.
-Has a low TSH, high T3 and T4 | Grave’s disease, Toxic nodular goiter (single toxic adenoma, toxic multinodular goiter), Thyroiditis (subacute, lymphocytic, post-partum), Struma ovarii, Hashitoxicosis, Exogenous intake (factitious disorder), Iodine-induced (Jod-Basedow’s syndrome), Hydatidiform moles and thyroid carcinoma |
+Has a low TSH, high T3, and T4 | Grave’s disease, Toxic nodular goiter (single toxic adenoma, toxic multinodular goiter), Thyroiditis (subacute, lymphocytic, post-partum), Struma ovarii, Hashitoxicosis, Exogenous intake (factitious disorder), Iodine-induced (Jod-Basedow’s syndrome), Hydatidiform moles and thyroid carcinoma |

 | Secondary hyperthyroidism | Elevated thyroid hormone due to increased stimulation of the thyroid gland.
-Has a high TSH, high T3 and T4 | Pituitary adenoma, Amiodarone-induced hyperthyroidism |
+Has a high TSH, high T3, and high T4 | Pituitary adenoma, Amiodarone-induced hyperthyroidism |

 Most likely diagnosis